nhammad/Beginner-s-Data-Science-Projects/Generating Keywords for Google Ads/README.md

-In this project, we create a prototype set of keywords for search campaigns for the sofas section of a massive online retailer of furniture.
-We play around with DataFrames (pandas) to achieve our set goal.
+In this project, I created a prototype set of keywords for search campaigns for the sofas section of a massive online retailer of furniture.
+I played around with DataFrames (pandas) to achieve the set goal.